-Ph.D. in Educational Studies with a concentration in Cultural Studies
+Ph.D. in Educational Studies, concentration in Cultural Foundations

-The program in Educational Studies with a Concentration in Cultural Studies is concerned with the breadth and depth of what is fundamental to educational practice-its ideology, philosophical assumptions, and moral claims-and is grounded in the study of education and culture with a particular interest in the integration of social analysis, cultural analysis and praxis.
+The program in Educational Studies with a Concentration in Cultural Foundations is concerned with the breadth and depth of what is fundamental to educational practice-its ideology, philosophical assumptions, and moral claims – and is grounded in the study of education and culture with a particular interest in the integration of social analysis, cultural analysis, and praxis.

 - Director of (Specific) Program in Higher Education